-Moreover, assess the security and the accessibility of the area.
-It is recommended that you go to and observe around your planned location for several hours on different days, before pursuing it.
+Moreover, assess the security and accessibility of the area.
+It is recommended that you go to and observe your planned location for several hours on different days, before pursuing it.
 Choose a location depending on your product and income.

 Aside from the food itself, setting your business up in a good location is essential for your success.
 Your market research should have determined which areas are better than others.